Abusive Offshore Tax Avoidance Schemes - Law and Arguments (Section III)

 III.
 Information Returns

 The IRS needs information about U.S. persons' involvement and activities with foreign entities to determine compliance in the offshore area.
 Several IRC sections require information reporting by U.S. persons who own (or are treated as having an ownership interest in) or transfer property to these entities.
-In addition, there are severe penalties imposed on the U.S. taxpayer for failure to report these transactions and/or relationships.
+In addition, there are substantial penalties imposed on the U.S. taxpayer for failure to report these transactions and/or relationships.

 Numerous information returns are required with respect to the conduct of certain foreign activities by U.S. citizens, residents, and other entities.
 Such activities include: